executionByFork/MCC_Mod_Manager/README.md

 The 'Restore Selected' and 'Restore All Files' buttons restore from backups the selected files/all files, respectively.
 The 'Delete Selected' and 'Delete All Backups' buttons remove the selected/all backup files, respectively, after confirming that you actually want to delete them.

-## Known Issues / Future Improvements
+## Known Issues
-- Need to add tracking for which mods are currently installed.
-Two modpacks which overwrite the same files will overwrite one another.
+- Two modpacks which overwrite the same files will overwrite one another.
-- Add support for using Assembly patch files to install mods
-- Add support for installing mods in Halo's %APPDATA% folders.
-- Add button to check for/install updates
 - The progress bar doesn't update properly when creating modpacks